Luddesnek/rickroll.sh/README.md

-# simple shell script that plays never gonna give you up
+# shell will never give you up

 Requirements: mpv, youtube-dl, an internet connection